- 3 and ¾ cups all purpose flour

 Make the Frosting:

 In a large mixing bowl, cream together the softened butter and cream cheese until well combined and creamy.
-Add half the Confectioners sugar and mix until combined.
+Add half the Powdered sugar and mix until combined.

-Add the milk and the rest of the Confectioners sugar and mix until combined again.
+Add the milk and the rest of the Powdered sugar and mix until combined again.

 Add the vanilla and a pinch of salt and mix in.